curityio/kafka-zero-trust/README.md

 ## Run the Code

-Run the following script to run the APIs locally and all other components in a Docker Compose network:
+Run the following script to run the APIs locally and all other components in a Docker Compose network.\
+On the initial run it will take some minutes to download large third party containers:

 ```bash
 ./deploy.sh